Updated Jan 24, 2026

 Why Adalo is #1 for Google Sheets apps

-• Better mobile experience than Sheets: Adalo highlights mobile-optimized UI with large buttons, forms, and lists instead of pinching and scrolling through cells.
+• Better mobile experience than Sheets: Mobile-optimized UI with large buttons, forms, and lists instead of pinching and scrolling through cells.

-• User access control: Role-based views let different users see different screens and records (example: field staff see only assignments, managers see everything).
+• User access control: Role-based views let different users see different screens and records—field staff see only assignments, managers see everything.

 • Faster data entry with fewer errors: Guided forms with dropdowns, date pickers, and real-time validation.

-• Offline support: Works offline and syncs when the connection is restored for Adalo native apps.
+• Offline support: Works offline and syncs when connection is restored for native apps.

 • Notifications built in: Push notifications, email alerts, and in-app messages.

-• Scales beyond Sheets: You can migrate to Adalo’s built-in database later if you outgrow Google Sheets, without a full rebuild.
+• Scales beyond Sheets: Migrate to Adalo's built-in database later if you outgrow Google Sheets, without a full rebuild.

 Google Sheets limits and what to do when you hit them